 There are several negatives of short-term lease agreements that landlords and tenants should consider.

 - Terminate Lease – Both the landlord and the tenant have the ability to terminate the lease quickly.
-With as little as 30 days’ notice, this uncertainty can be stressful as the tenant would have to quickly find a new place to live or the landlord would have to begin the process of finding a new tenant.
+With little notice, this uncertainty can be stressful as the tenant would have to quickly find a new place to live or the landlord would have to begin the process of finding a new tenant.

 - Change Terms – The landlord has the ability to change the terms of the lease agreement, including increasing the tenant’s rent.